Leone25/Sitelink/README.md

   |`servers.dbTable`|MySQL database table to store data in|

-  4. Connect your bot to your guild, guidance on [developer portal on the discord website](https://discordapp.com/developers).
+  5. Connect your bot to your guild, by entering thE link `https://discordapp.com/oauth2/authorize?client_id={YOUR BOT ID}scope=bot&permissions=8`.
-  5. Setup the MySQL database table with the following query, replacing "TABLE_NAME" as appropriate.
+  6. Setup the MySQL database table with the following query, replacing "TABLE_NAME" as appropriate.
   ```
   CREATE TABLE `TABLE_NAME` (
   `message` longtext NOT NULL,